How to View Time-Location Diagram

 Chart’s customization is performed with the following steps:

 1. Using the check-boxed in the “Display” column, the user decides whether that particular shape will be presented in the view or not;

 2. Each field from the “Code Type” column contains drop-down list with the available shapes.
 By default, all codes have “Line” type, but the user can change it.

 3. Changing the color of specific code is done by using the features in the “Code Style” section.
 User can change the “Main Color” and the “Border Color”.

 4. Assigning start and finish shapes can be done by using the eponymous functionalities from the “Code Style” section.

-After customization, the view will be changed according the standards, rules and recommendations that are used in each company when linear projects are managed.
+After customization, the view will be changed according to the standards, rules, and recommendations that are used in each company when linear projects are managed.

 Depending on the project data, the project plan in ScheduleReader™, will look similar to the image below.